DataDog/integrations-extras/zabbix/README.md

 ### Service Checks

-zabbix does not include any service checks.
+Zabbix does not include any service checks.

 ### Events